What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 POM grades are produced by varying degrees of polymerization, each with different properties depending on the end application.

-Standard grade POM plastic is used for general applications with the requirement of good dimensional stability.
+Standard-grade POM plastic is used for general applications requiring good dimensional stability.

-Carbon fibers and glass fibers exhibit a huge amount of tensile strength and rigidity depending upon the applications and polymer reinforcement.
+Carbon fibers and glass fibers exhibit considerable tensile strength and rigidity depending upon the applications and polymer reinforcement.

 Polyoxymethylene Plastic is modified by mixing various other reins to enhance properties.
-In this case, it will blend with graphite, mineral fibers (possibly PTFE) to increase abrasion resistance and slip properties substantially.
+In this case, it will blend with graphite and mineral fibers (possibly PTFE) to substantially increase abrasion resistance and slip properties.

 Mixing POM with TPU, Rubber, and several other polymers results in a blend with significantly higher impact strength.